ekuiter/variED/API.md

 {type: "LEAVE_REQUEST", artifactPath: {project: "project", artifact: "artifact"}}
 ```

-An en-/decodable message.
+A decodable message.
 A client sends this to the server to leave the given
 artifact's collaborative session.
-The server sends this to inform the other
-participants that the client left.

 #### INITIALIZE